 48 hr eval: Winston: A+KPenn 10% Inra 40% Botu 0

 Kevlar: A+KPenn 20% Inra 80% Botu 60%

 Extended samples of both rams in all 3 extenders from the 11/7/18 collection were shipped, as described earlier per protocol, via UPS. to Betsy Hodge and James Weber.
 These professional researchers performed 24 and 48 hour progressive motility analyses, with results very similar to those described above.
 All 3 of us agreed with accuracy of the independent data obtained, and with the conclusion that Inra 96 was the best performing extender media in this study.

 Educational & Outreach Activities

-However, informal conversations have taken place continually throughout the research period, both gathering ideas on phantom design and ram collection techniques.
+No formal outreach activities were performed during year 1 of this project, due to lack of research data, however, informal conversations have taken place continually throughout that research period, both gathering ideas on phantom design and ram collection techniques.
 These have been conducted in person, over the phone, and via email.

-This researcher identifies a need for further development of semen collection techniques for rams.
-This may include methods for maintaining ewes in active estrous, collection facility design to enhance focus and reduce distraction, and phantom design improvements.
-All of these factors will be addressed in year two of this project.
+This researcher identifies a need for further development of semen collection techniques for rams including collection facility design to enhance focus and reduce distraction, and phantom design improvements.

 At this time, this researcher is confident in recommending Inra 96 as an effective ram semen extender.
 I believe a larger study with more semen samples and extenders sourced from Europe, Australia and New Zealand be included in a comparison trial.
 Also, further studies are recommended to provide validity to the study results.
 Further questions to explore might ask if semen sensitivity or hardiness varies between breeds.